bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

         * Page wrapper has link to go to album
         * Can navigate through keys

+# Technical TODO:
+* Rename to album container, album session.
+* Have mock data set to render.
+* Navigation for popup.
+    * Disable navigation by anchor.
+    * Navigate by arrow keys.
+        * Have up key return home.
+    * Have buttons.
+* Navigation for page.
+    * Navigate by arrow keys.
+    * Have buttons.
+* Button on page to return to album.

 # Nice UI TODO:
 * Remove depth shading from slant direction cubes?
 * Filmstrip and dots slide temporarily offsets when access on or off.
 (Chrome Canary issue.)